4.3. Preferences

 Enables/disables debugging module panels.
 When enabled, CTRL+left-clicking a GUI control in a module panel opens the .script file in the default text editor at the line in which the GUI control is defined.

-Gives the number of recent networks to be loaded automatically on MeVisLab startup.
-This may considerably slow down the startup.
+Sets the number of recent networks to be loaded automatically upon MeVisLab startup.
+This may considerably slow down the startup process.

 [Note]Note

-If loading a network leads to a crash, this option can be harmful, because on the next start of MeVisLab, that network will automatically be loaded, which in turn will lead to a crash!
-Use this option with care!
+If loading a network causes a crash, this option can be problematic, as the network will automatically load upon the next start of MeVisLab, potentially leading to another crash.
+Use this option with caution!

 Display System Info...